flyteorg/flyte/rsts/deployment/aws/manual.rst

 * Keep secrets encryption off
 * Use the same VPC where you intend to deploy your RDS instance.
 Keep the default VPC if none created and choose RDS to use the default aswell
 * Use the subnets for all the supported AZ's in that VPC
-* Choose the security group that you which to use for this cluster and the RDS instance(use default if using default VPC)
+* Choose the security group that you which to use for this cluster and the RDS instance (use default if using default VPC)
 * Provide public access to your cluster or depending on your devops settings
 * Choose default version of the network addons
 * You can choose to enable the control plane logging to CloudWatch.

 Connect to EKS cluster
 ======================
-* Use you AWS account access keys to run the following command to update your kube config and switch to the new EKS cluster context
+* Use you AWS account access keys to run the following command to update your kubectl config and switch to the new EKS cluster context

   .. code-block::